zduymz/figma-backup/README.md

 # Figma Backup Dashboard Chrome Extension

-A Chrome extension that allows you to load a JSON file containing Figma projects and files, then open selected files in new tabs.
+A Chrome extension that automates downloading Figma files by fetching projects from the Figma API and automatically opening, saving, and closing files in sequence.

 ## Features

+- **Figma API Integration**: Fetch projects and files directly from Figma API using your API key
+- **Flexible Download Options**:
-- Load JSON files with project and file information
+  - Download files from a specific project by Project ID
-- Display projects and files in a clean dashboard with two columns
-- Select multiple files using checkboxes
-- Open all selected files in new tabs with one click
+  - Download all files from all projects in a team by Team ID
+- **Smart Tab Management**:
+  - Limits concurrent tabs (default: 20, configurable)
+  - Automatically opens next file when a tab closes
+  - Prevents browser overload
+- **Automated Download Process**:
+  - Automatically clicks through Figma menus to save files
+  - Handles WAF validation CAPTCHA automatically
+  - Closes tabs after downloads complete
+  - Only runs when tab is active/focused
+- **Rate Limit Handling**: Automatically handles API rate limits (429 responses) with retry logic
+- **Collapsible Projects**: Projects are organized in collapsible sections with "Select All" functionality
+- **Progress Tracking**: Real-time progress bar showing download status

 ## Installation